20 Different Types of Fruits Explained

 They come in various sizes, with pink, yellow, or orange flesh and red, purple, green, or yellow skin.

-Around the world, more than 2,000 different varieties are now present.
-Plums provide salads and sweets with a gentle sweetness, but their health advantages are the best part of the deal.
+More than 2,000 different varieties are now present worldwide.
+Plums provide a gentle sweetness to salads and sweets, but their health advantages are the best part of the deal.

 They can also increase your body’s production of adiponectin, a hormone that aids in blood sugar regulation.